 Forensic Sciences Foundation Lucas Grants

-The FSF Lucas Grants ($501-$3,000) are intended to help the investigator/researcher in original in-depth problem oriented research.
+The FSF Lucas Grants (up to and including $5,000) are intended to help the investigator/researcher in original in-depth problem oriented research.
 These grants are open to members and affiliates (at any level) of the American Academy of Forensic Sciences.
 The following criteria will be considered in evaluating proposals and the quality of the research proposal.

 Lucas Grant Eligibility Requirements: